Zephyrox/QT5DX11/README.md

-METHOD 2 - Almost works, fast but can produce flicker Render DX on qframe, place controls on top of qframe (not in) If you move the mouse between the buttons like crazy.
-A flicker occurs as a box between them, when vsync is ON.
+METHOD 2 - Almost works, fast but can produce flicker Render DX on qframe, place controls on top of qframe (not in) If you move the mouse between the buttons like crazy a flicker occurs as a box between them, when vsync is ON.
 When VSync is ON, this method is actually slower on my machine.
 This is of course because nothings being rendered.
 I have not tried doing any heavy rendering here but I suspect that if the fps drops to around 60, the flickering will be visible even without vsync.